We have a wonderful team of experienced and loyal staff who contribute to making Emsley Lodge a unique training facility.

 An affable character, he is also hands-on with other aspects of the farm including track maintenance, and he loves a joke.

-Lenny has long been apart of the Ensley team.
+Lenny has long been apart of the Emsley team.

-His association with the stable dates back more than 10 years and he has decades of experience.
+His association with the stable dates back to 2015 and he has decades of experience.

-A former jockey, Lenny was until recently a track rider for the stable and now is very much hands-on as a strapper and stablehand.
+Lenny was a track rider for the Emsley Lodge until 2019, and now is very much hands-on as a strapper and stablehand who gets a big thrill when the stable gets a winner.

 Tanisha was always going to have a career around horses.